xot/ElectraOne/DOCUMENTATION.md

 In Live, device *appointment* is the process of mapping the currently selected device to a remote controller.
 But it is a bit of a mess, to be honest.
 Here is why

 The currently loaded song maintains the currently appointed device (accessible as ```self.song().appointed_device```).
 If assigned a device, this device displays the `Blue Hand' to indicate it is controlled by a remote controller.
-Remote control script can register a listener for changes to this variable (a [property](https://docs.python.org/3/library/functions.html#property), really) by calling
+A remote control script can register a listener for changes to this variable (a [property](https://docs.python.org/3/library/functions.html#property), really) by calling

 ```
 self.song().add_appointed_device_listener(<listener-function>)